nrwl/nx-apollo-angular-example/README.md

 }
 ```

-Now we can run that using the Nx CLI:
+Now you can run that task using the Angular CLI:

 `ng run data-access:generate`

-We should now have a folder called generated in our data-access library with a file named generated.ts.
-It contains typing information about the GraphQL schema and the operations we defined.
-It even has some services which will make consuming this api super-fast.
+You should now have a folder called `generated` in your `data-access` library with a file named `generated.ts`.
+It contains typing information about the GraphQL schema and the operations you defined.
+It even has some services that make consuming this API super-fast.

-To make these available to consumers, we'll export them in the index.ts of our data-access library:
+To make these available to consumers, export them in the `index.ts` file of the `data-access`
+library:

 ```typescript
 // libs/data-access/src/index.ts